The smoked bacon wrapped fatty has been around for a while and it is probably one of the best smoking recipes around.

 The BETTER WAY

-I then discovered that I could simply make the sausage ball then flatten the sausage into a boat right there in my hand.
+I then discovered that I could simply make the meat into a ball then flatten it into a boat right there in my hand.

 It was also easy to stuff with the filling right there in my hand.